en

 Anaxagoras the Clazomenian, which are full of them

-• Arick Vigashas quoted6 months ago
+• Arick Vigashas quoted2 years ago

 conclusion of the whole